Pelicans' Jaxson Hayes sentenced for scuffle with LA police

 Hayes played in 70 games for the Pelicans last season, starting 28.
 He averaged 9.3 points and 4.5 rebounds.

-Details on the timeline for Hayes to complete his community service requirement were not immediately available.
-The 52-week domestic violence classes can be taken online.
+Details on the timeline for Hayes to complete his community service requirement were not immediately available, but he may perform it where he lives instead of in Los Angeles, Wilcox said.
+The 52-week domestic violence classes can be taken online and Hayes has elected to do that, Wilcox said.